Galveston County DWI Court Process

 Don't Face This Alone

-A attorney can make the difference between a conviction and a dismissal, between jail time and probation.
+A DWI attorney can make the difference between a conviction and a dismissal, between jail time and probation.
 They know local judges, prosecutors, and can challenge evidence that you might not even know is challengeable.

-Find Galveston County Attorneys
+Find Galveston County DWI Attorneys

-Your DUI Case in Galveston Court
+Your DUI Case in Galveston County Court

-Which Court Handles DUI Cases in Galveston?
+Which Court Handles DUI Cases?

 The Court Process Timeline

-The DUI court process in Galveston typically follows these steps:
+The DUI court process generally follows these steps:

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first court appearance and usually occurs within a few weeks of your arrest.
-You'll receive a notice in the mail or be informed by your attorney.
+• When it happens: The arraignment is your first court appearance, typically scheduled within a few weeks of your arrest.

 2. Pre-Trial Hearings